California Environmental Associates

 For a more in-depth description of our services and philosophy, please visit our website:

 Compensation and Location

-To be considered for this position, interested candidates must click "Apply to this job" to submit a resume, cover letter, and salary expectations through CEA’s job portal.
-Please direct all applications and inquiries to CEA Recruiting.
+To be considered for this position, interested candidates must click "Apply for this Job" to submit a one page resume, cover letter, and salary requirements:

 Inquiries received via phone call or email will not be reviewed.